Introduction

 \end{align*}

-From the previous consequence, the parameter that determines the separating hyperplane could be calculated as follows.
+From the previous conclusion, the parameters determining the separating hyperplane could be calculated by the following equations:

 \hat{\bm{w}} &= \sum_{\bm{x}^{(i)} \in S} \hat{\alpha}_i y^{(i)} \bm{x}^{(i)}, \\